ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_effects/low_birthweight_short_gestation/index.rst

   List validation and verification criteria, including a list of variables that will need to be tracked and reported in the Vivarium simulation to ensure that the risk outcome relationship is modeled correctly

+Here is a validation that can be run in isolation prior to putting the LBWSG model into a full simulation with other model components:

+#.
+Initialize a birth cohort with birthweights and gestational ages
+    distributed according to the LBWSG exposure distribution at birth (age_group_id=164).

+#.
+Age the population to 7 days and to 28 days, subjecting the population to
+    the LBWSG relative risks of all-cause mortality based on their LBWSG category.

+#.
+Record the person-time in the early neonatal age group (0-7 days) and late
+    neonatal age group (7-28 days) **in each of the 58 LBWSG categories**.
+Use the person time to compute the average prevalence of each LBWSG catgory in each age group, and compare the simulated prevalences with the ENN and LNN category prevalences pulled from GBD.

 Assumptions and Limitations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^